sinedied/devto-cli/README.md

 You can also choose to get the resultats formatted as JSON using the `--json` options.

-### Configure dev.to token and GitHub repository URL
+### Configure dev.to token and GitHub repository URL and branch

-Most commands require a [dev.to API key](https://docs.dev.to/api/#section/Authentication/api_key) and a GitHub repository url to work properly.
+Most commands require a [dev.to API key](https://docs.dev.to/api/#section/Authentication/api_key) and a GitHub repository url and branch to work properly.

 #### Dev.to token